qdot/erosoutsider/readme.txt

-install\install.pl     A Perl script to complete the installation process install\UPDmsg.pm      A Perl package that enables interprocess communication install\manual.doc     A WORD file that describes the communications protocol install\protocol.txt   A text file that describes the communications protocol install\estim.pm       A Perl package that impliments the communications protocol install\serial\*       files for the Win32::SerialPort Perl package install\wxperl\*       files and directories for the WxPerl package
+install\install.pl     A Perl script to complete the installation process install\UPDmsg.pm      A Perl package that enables interprocess communication install\manual.doc     A WORD file that describes the communications protocol install\estim.pm       A Perl package that impliments the communications protocol install\estim.inc      A Perl package that contains environment variables install\serial\*       files for the Win32::SerialPort Perl package install\wxperl\*       files and directories for the WxPerl package

+contrib\*              scripts contributed by others
 ---

 Installation notes: